berttejeda/bert.docs/README.md

 </a>
 ```

+As illustrated, you must enclose your commands in comment tags (*<!-- -->*)

-- Once the HTA file is rebuilt, you can refresh the HTA application by pressing F5.
+Once the HTA file is rebuilt, you can refresh the HTA application by pressing F5.
 Your changes should have been rendered.

 ## Example3: Invoke a cmd shell from your document